pascallanger/DIY-Multiprotocol-TX-Module/README.md

 Make sure to follow this procedure: press the bind button, apply power and then release it after 1sec.
 The LED should be blinking fast indicating a bind status and then fixed on when the bind period is over.
 It's normal that the LED turns off when you press the bind button, this behavior is not controlled by the Atmega328.
 For serial, the preffered method is to bind via the GUI protocol page.

-It migth happen that your module is always binding at power up.
-If this is the case, there is a big chance that you are using an Arduino Pro Mini with an external status LED.
-To work around this issue connect a 10K resistor between D13 and 3.3V.
+If your module is always/sometime binding at power up without pressing the button:
+ - Arduino Pro Mini with an external status LED: to work around this issue connect a 10K resistor between D13 and 3.3V.
+ - 4in1 module V1 (check 4in1 pictures): to solve this issue, replacing the BIND led resistor (on the board back) of 1.2K by a 4.7K.

 ###Report issues
 You can report your problem using the [GitHub issue](https://github.com/pascallanger/DIY-Multiprotocol-TX-Module/issues) system or go to the [Main thread on RCGROUPS](http://www.rcgroups.com/forums/showthread.php?t=2165676) to ask your question.